 - Identifying external triggers for headaches is another important part of psychological treatment.
 By managing these triggers more effectively, we can reduce headache frequency.

-- Cognitive restructuring provides tools to help you process pain differently in order to increase your ability to tolerate pain comfortably.
+- Cognitive restructuring provides tools to help you process pain differently, decreasing pain awareness and increasing your ability to tolerate discomfort.